 - urban – communities or eco-neighbourhoods with a common vision to reinvent life in the city to become more sustainable, collaborative and participatory;

-There are also traditional ecovillages – existing rural villages and communities that decide they want use particpatory processes to combine life-sustaining traditional wisdom and positive new innovation
+- traditional – existing rural villages and communities that decide to design their own pathway into the future, using participatory processes to combine life-sustaining traditional wisdom and positive new innovation

-- Using local participatory processes
+- Being rooted in local participatory processes

 - Integrating social, cultural, economic and ecological dimensions in a whole systems approach to sustainability